Cedar Creek Reservoir (Texas): Description

-The lake has a drainage area over 1,000 square miles (2,600 km^{2}).
-The Texas Parks and Wildlife Department maintains three islands, totalling 160 acres (65 ha), as a wildlife management area for aquatic birds.
+The lake has a surface area of 34000 acre,and a drainage area of 1007 sqmi.
+The Texas Parks and Wildlife Department maintains three islands, totalling of 160 acre, as a wildlife management area for aquatic birds.
 The lake is owned by the Tarrant Regional Water District, and supplies water to Fort Worth and other cities and water districts in Tarrant and Johnson Counties.
 Construction on the lake began in 1961, and was completed in 1965.

 History

 Cedar Creek Lake is a fourth water source for Tarrant Regional Water District's water supply.
 Its normal system capacity is 322.00 ft above sea level.
-When the lake gets over that point, gates from the spillway are opened, releasing water; 2005 and 2006 were dry years, sending the lake to a record low on December 12, 2006.
-The lake fell to 8.04 ft below normal, at 313.96 ft.
-This passed the old record of 6.22 ft low set on May 8, 1981.
-That afternoon, the lake received over 4 in of rain, causing the lake to rise about 6 in.
-This was the first significant rainfall since April 2006.
-It was the big turning point for the drought in North Texas, as more rain continued through the month.
-By January 1, the lake was only a little over 6 ft low.
-Huge rainstorms throughout January brought the lake to only 2 ft low.
-A bit of a break came in February, as mainly snow and ice added to the lake rising.
-By March 31, 2007, the lake was at 322.12 ft and the flood gates were open for the first time since April 20, 2005.
-Lake Benbrook, Lake Worth, and Lake Arlington also filled up in these rains.
-Later on, Richland-Chambers Reservoir filled up all the way, then Eagle Mountain, and then on June 30, 2007, Lake Bridgeport was full for the first time since May 15, 2001, more than six years since the flood gates had been open.
-It was a milestone for Tarrant regional water district having all seven of their lakes full.
-On the night of July 5, more than 5 in of rain fell, sending Cedar Creek lake from a 1/2 ft over to 1.5 ft over, beating the old 1.47 ft set in November 2001.
+When the lake gets over that point, gates from the spillway are opened, releasing water.

+Over the course of 2005 and 2006, North Texas experienced drought conditions, with the lake falling to a record low of 313.96 ft on December 12, 2006 – 8.04 ft below normal, below the previous record low of 6.22 ft, set on May 8, 1981.
+That afternoon, the lake received over 4 in of rain, the first significant rainfall since April 2006.
+Rain continued through December 2006, followed by huge rainstorms throughout January 2007, then melting snow and ice in February, such that by March 31, 2007, the lake was at 322.12 ft and the flood gates were open for the first time since April 2005.
+With the end of the drought, by June 30, 2007, water levels also returned to normal in Lake Benbrook, Lake Worth, Lake Arlington, Richland-Chambers Reservoir, Eagle Mountain, and Lake Bridgeport; this was the first time since May 15, 2001, that all seven of the Tarrant regional water district lakes were full.
+With rain continuing, on July 5, 2007, Cedar Creek lake rose to 1.5 ft over, beating the old 1.47 ft record set in November 2001.